lravelb/Data-Cleaning-SQL---Nashville-Housing/README.md

 Data cleaning using SQL Server:

-· Standardize formats
+· Standardize formats</br>
-· Check of NULLs
+· Check of NULLs</br>
-· Break info of one column into more usefull Q of columns · Delete duplicate rows and unuseful columns
+· Break info of one column into more usefull Q of columns</br>
+· Delete duplicate rows and unuseful columns